arey-pranay/JavaDSA/LinkedList/Pranay/README.md

 #### 04. Remove nth node from the last/end
 - Calculate total, run a loop for i = 1 to total-n, curr = curr.next Then just do curr.next = curr.next.next and then return head.
 - Edge case is that if n == total then you can simply return head.next

+#### 05. Add two numbers
+- Do not add full numbers, add node by node.
+Maintain a head and a tail for answer linkedlist.
+- Add sum, and create new node and adjust carry too.
+At the end just check if there is still carry remaining in the variable.